celiao/rtsimple/README.rst

     >>> movie.ratings['audience_score']
     92

-For fun, get the ratings for the other *Hunger Games* movies and determine which of the movies is considered by critics to be the best in the series.
+For fun, get ratings for the other *Hunger Games* movies and determine which of the movies is considered by critics to be the best in the series.

 Call other instance methods to gather additional information.
 In this example, we find movies that are considered similar to *The Hunger Games: Catching Fire*.
-On the list are the original movie, which isn't too surprising, along with one of the Harry Potter movies.
+On the list are the original movie, which isn't too surprising, and one of the Harry Potter movies, which is a surprise.

 .. code-block:: python